cmhe/meta-readonly-rootfs-overlay/README.md

 ### Details

-`root=` specifies the read-only root filesystem device.
+`root=` specifies the read-only root file system device.
 If this is not specified, the current rootfs is used.

-`rootfstype=` if support for the-read only filesystem is not build into the kernel, you can specifiy the required module name here.
+`rootfstype=` if support for the-read only file system is not build into the kernel, you can specify the required module name here.

 `rootinit=` if the `init` parameter was used to specify this init script, `rootinit` can be used to overwrite the default (`/sbin/init`).

-`rootrw=` specifies the read-write filesystem device.
+`rootrw=` specifies the read-write file system device.
 If this is not specified, `tmpfs` is used.

-`rootrwfstype=` if support for the read-write filesystem is not build into the kernel, you can specifiy the required module name here.
+`rootrwfstype=` if support for the read-write file system is not build into the kernel, you can specify the required module name here.

-`rootrwreset=` set to `yes` if you want to delete all the files in the read-write filesystem prior to building the overlay root files system.
+`rootrwreset=` set to `yes` if you want to delete all the files in the read-write file system prior to building the overlay root files system.